-This year on Yom HaZikaron—Memorial Day for Fallen Soldiers of Israel and Victims of Terrorism—Israelis will again stand in silence to honor the memory of brave men and women who’ve given their lives in defense of the State of Israel.
-The memorial observance begins at sundown on May 3rd with the sounding of sirens and one minute of silence on the eve of Yom Hazikaron.
+This year on Yom HaZikaron—Memorial Day for Fallen Soldiers of Israel and Victims of Terrorism—Israelis will again stand in silence to honor the memory of brave men and women who have given their lives in defense of the State of Israel.
+The memorial observance begins at sundown with the sounding of sirens and one minute of silence on the eve of Yom Hazikaron.

-At 11:00 A.M. on the following morning, which is the 4th of May this year, air raid sirens prompt two minutes of silence.
+On the following morning, air raid sirens prompt two minutes of silence.
 Simultaneously, flags are lowered to half-staff.
 All activity ceases.
 Traffic on roadways comes to a standstill.

-A second siren will sound prior to the National Memorial Ceremony on Mount Herzl and will be broadcast live around the planet.
+A second siren sounds prior to the National Memorial Ceremony on Mount Herzl and will be broadcast live around the planet.
 A passage from the Psalms is read in honor of the soldiers who gave their lives defending the State of Israel.

 Yom HaZikaron is described by the Ministry of Foreign Affairs as “a day of collective and personal anguish mingled with honor for the fallen.”
 (1)